Warhammer 40,000: Orks

 The Orks are green-skinned aliens based on the traditional orcs of high fantasy.
 Orks are a comical species, with crude personalities, ramshackle weaponry, and Cockney accents.
-Their culture revolves around war for the sake of it.
+Their "kultur" revolves around war for the sake of it.
 Unlike other races who generally only go to war when it is in their interest, Orks recklessly start unnecessary conflicts for the pleasure of a good fight.
-Orks do not fear death, and combat is the only thing that gives them emotional fulfillment.
+Orks do not fear death, and combat is the only thing that gives them emotional fulfilment.
 Ork technology consists of dashed-together scrap that by all logic should be unreliable if even functional, but Orks generate a psychic field that makes their ramshackle technology work properly or more effectively (for example, vehicles painted red are faster, simply because the Orks believe it to be so).
 If a non-Ork tries to use a piece of Ork technology, it would likely malfunction.
+Orks have a preference for weapons with high rates of fire and they believe that the louder a weapon is, the better it is.
+These qualities are known to Orks as "dakka".

+Orks are a genderless, asexually reproducing species, whose biology is a combination of animals and fungi.
+Throughout their lives, Orks release fungal spores which begin a lifecycle of various Orkoid species, which ultimately leads into Orks.
+Orks release these spores particularly at the time of death.
+As a result, a planet which has been invaded by Orks is extremely difficult to be rid of Orks entirely, as these spores mean that new Orks will be born on it.
+Thanks to this reproductive method, Orks are the most numerous species in the galaxy.

+Ork "kultur" is centred around the WAAAGH!, which for Orks has several meanings.
+One meaning is Ork warbands, led by large and powerful Orks known as warbosses, and the WAAAGH! is generally named after the warboss.
+A campaign led by one of these warbosses is also known as a WAAAGH!.
+WAAAGH! is also the name used for the psychic gestalt field generated by the Orks, which allows Ork technology to function provided enough Orks believe it should.
+WAAAGH! is also what draws Orks to a warboss, since that is how they recognise someone to be "bigga" and "greena" and therefore "betta".
+Finally, WAAAGH! is used as a warcry by all Orks.

 Ork infantry models are slow-moving and tough.
 The Orks are oriented towards melee combat.
 Infantry models are cheap (by point cost), so a favourite strategy of Ork players is "the Green tide": they field a large horde of Ork infantry and march them across the playing field to swarm the opponent.
 Orks do have a number of specialist units with abilities such as psychic powers or vehicle repair, but typically Ork warfare is about brute force and attrition.
 Ork gameplay is seen as fairly forgiving of tactical errors and bad die rolls.

+Orks were primarily inspired by football hooligans.